martijnckx/mzt-test-assignment/README.md

 9. Add the MySQL info into the `.env` file at `DB_*`
 10. Configure the rest of the `.env` file (ie `APP_*` and `MAIL_*` vars)
+11. Optionally, add `SKIP_MAILS=true` to the `.env` file to not actually send contact and hire emails
 11. Run `php artisan migrate`
 12. Run `php artisan db:seed`
 13. Run `php artisan serve`

 ## Process

-(I wrote this livee as I was working, apologies for mixing past and present tense 😅)
+(I wrote this live as I was working, apologies for mixing past and present tense 😅)

 ### Game plan